dekstroza/sandbox/akka-github-twitter/Readme.md

 First attempt to implement this in akka.
 Contains two maven modules:

 1. akka-hello-world
-2. twitter-akka-hello-world
+2. github-twitter-akka-ask
-3. github-titter-akka-tell
+3. github-twitter-akka-tell
+4. github-twitter-akka-common

 First module is simplest possible Hello World single actor system, it receives string message and outputs it to stdout.
-Second module is implementation of project search on github, crossreferenced with twitter search for tweets mentioning it.
+Second and third modules are implementations of project search on github, crossreferenced with twitter search for tweets mentioning it.
+Third module contains some common bits and bobs used by other.

 It has implementation with both scala Future and Java's CompletionStage for reference.
 Third example is implementation based on tell (almost completely) with dedicated actor used to fetch and store credentials for twitter, avoiding repeated credential requesting via twitter api.

 ## Requirements